justinjwlee/dotfiles/README.md

 http://wwww.leejingwei.com/foo/bar

-If you can't view the full list of dotfiles please type the following into the terminal:
+If you can't view the full list of dotfiles after cloning the repo please type the following into the terminal:

 ```
 defaults write com.apple.finder AppleShowAllFiles 1
 ```